-Mr. MCINTYRE.
+Mr. McIntyre.
 I do not know.
 You have to work awful hard.

 [Laughter.]

-STATEMENT OF MICHAEL J. McINTYRE, PROFESSOR OF LAW, WAYNE STATE UNIVERSITY OF LAW, DETROIT, MI
+STATEMENT OF MICHAEL J. McINTYRE, PROFESSOR OF LAW, WAYNE STATE UNIVERSITY OF LAW, DETROIT, MI quested specific comments on.

-Mr. MCINTYRE.
-I would like to make some general comments about deferral, and then address the several issues that you requested specific comments on.
+Mr. McIntyre.
+I would like to make some general comments about deferral, and then address the several issues that you re-